filamentgroup/grunticon/README.md

 - Version 0.3.4: SVGs without width and height can be used
 - Version 0.3.2: Added PhantomJS as a Node dependency, easing installation
 - Version 0.3.1: Documentation updates
-- Version 0.3.0: Grunticon becomes a multitask - syntax change involved in gruntfile
+- Version 0.3.0: Grunticon becomes a multi task - syntax change involved in gruntfile
 - Version 0.2.1: Custom selectors feature added
 - Version 0.2.0: Compatibility rewrite for Grunt 0.4x
 - Version 0.1.6: Switched from base64 encoding to escaping raw SVG text in data uris.
 Fixes to cssPrefix setting.
 If fallback png data uri is > 32768 chars, link to ext png instead for IE issues.